 I may have chosen Lake Artifact to watch for the most random reason in my movie-watching career.
 The stills I saw from the film were full of products from the Genesee Brewing Company.
 I hadn’t seen that name since I left Buffalo NY for the frozen tundra of Saskatchewan.
 So, in a fit of nostalgia, I gave it a watch.
 The results were actually better than a lot of my more rational choices.

 We open with a double prologue.
 Paradox Lake, 1953 we see one man stalk another through the woods and beat him to death with a crowbar.
 He captures it all on camera.
 Then lets the camera record him lying down on the tracks as a train approaches.
-Jump to modern-day as an unseen film crew conducts interviews about the area and a local cult.
-It ends with one interview subject proclaiming “Back in October of 1953, it was a bloodbath”.
+Jump to modern-day, as an unseen film crew conducts interviews about the area and a local cult.
+It ends with one interview subject proclaiming, “Back in October 1953, it was a bloodbath”.

 One of the characters “This is some crazy Twilight Zone, Stephen King, Black Mirror shit” and that’s pretty much on point.
-Lake Artifact is a wicked slice of updated Twilight Zone type mindfuckery.
-Roads turn into circles, strange figures are seen in the night.
+Lake Artifact is a wicked slice of updated Twilight Zone-type mindfuckery.
+Roads turn into circles, and strange figures are seen in the night.
 And people begin to act stranger sober than when they’re shitfaced.